Air quality - What do we do about air quality?

 Air quality monitoring will still take place along Liverpool Road to ensure levels of pollutants stay low.

-The AQAP sets out the measures the Council and its partners aim to achieve to help reduce the harmful levels of air quality pollutants across the borough.
+The AQAP sets out the measures the council and its partners aim to achieve to help reduce the harmful levels of air quality pollutants across the borough.